Residents get boats out of water in Cape Cod as Coast Guard patrols area

 “I’m praying that it stays on course for northeast and spares us as much as possible,” Kavanagh said.

-In Sandwich, boaters are accepting an early end to the season as Jose threatens to bring life-threatening conditions at sea.
+7’s Alex DiPrato was in Sandwich, where boaters are accepting an early end to the season as Jose threatens to bring life-threatening conditions at sea.

-“Now it’s the end of the season.
-A storm is coming.
-So we can pull them out a little bit earlier,” Harbor Master John Kondratowicz said.

-Residents in Sandwich did not plan on using sandbags or boarding up homes like people in Florida did ahead of Irma.

 (Copyright (c) 2017 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)